 The following represent the library’s borrowing periods:

-*All items may be renewed up to four times unless a hold has been placed on an item.
-Hotspots must be brought in for renewal.
+Most library items may be renewed up to four times unless another patron has placed a hold on an item.

 There is no limit for most library materials that a patron may have out or check out on their record, as long as they are not over the $5.00 fine limit, though the system places a limit of 999 items that can be checked out on a patron’s card at one time.
 Only 50 items may be requested (“placed on hold”) on a patron’s card at any given time.

 A patron may check out a maximum of 5 DVDs or Blu-Rays, 5 video games, or 10 music CDs in a single day.
 A patron may have no more than 10 DVDs or Blu-Rays, 10 video games, or 20 music CDs on their borrower’s record at any one time.

 Patrons may have a maximum of $5.00 in unpaid charges on their account before their borrowing privileges are restricted.
 Patrons with fines of $5.00 or more will not be allowed to borrow materials until fines are paid.
 All fines must be paid before a card can be renewed.